PathologyDataScience/HistomicsML/docs/example.rst

 Go to http://localhost/HistomicsML/.

-Under "Start a session" enter a training set name ``Train-GBM`` and select the pre-loaded dataset ``GBM`` from the drop-down menu.
+Under *Start a session* enter a training set name and select the pre-loaded glioblastoma dataset from the drop-down menu.
 Enter names for your classes - in our case we will use ``mononuclear`` for the positive class and ``other`` for the negative class.

 .. image:: images/train-1.png

-After clicking ``Begin`` a slide-viewer interface will be loaded to collect annotations in order to build the first iteration of the classifier.
-A drop-down menu allows you to navigate between slides in the dataset.
-Zoom to a region of interest, then click ``Show Segmentation`` to display the nuclear boundaries.
+After clicking ``Begin`` the ``Prime`` interface will be loaded to collect annotations in order to initialize the classifier.
+The drop-down can be used to select a slides to display in the slide viewer.
+Zoom to a region of interest in the slide, then click ``Show Segmentation`` to display object boundaries.
 After clicking ``Select Nuclei``, you will be prompted to select four objects from each class.
-Clicking an object in the slide viewer will add it to the training set, and a thumbnail image of the object with the class label will appear in the top row.
+Double-clicking an object in the slide viewer will add this object to the training set, and display a thumbnail image of the object above the slide viewer.

 .. image:: images/train-2.png